hathawayj/tidyICPSR/README.md

 ## tidyICPSR

-This is a draft R package that can be used to download and format [ICPSR data].
+This is a draft R package that can be used to download and format [ICPSR data](https://www.icpsr.umich.edu/icpsrweb/ICPSR/).
 It can be installed with

 ```R
 #install.packages("devtools")